nilay-code/HakerRank-SQL-solution/README.md

 # HakerRank-SQL-solution
-All HakerRank SQL Problem Solution
+#All HakerRank SQL Problem Solution,
+#All the problem solved using mysql.